-UK gunman had gun, license returned to him last month
+UK killings suspect got seized gun, license back last month

 “Let’s see what’s on his hard drive, let’s see what’s on his computer, let’s see what’s on social media,” Sawyer said.

-Davison appeared to post on YouTube under the name Professor Waffle.
-The account has been taken down and replaced with a notice saying it violated the site’s community guidelines.
-In a final 11-minute clip posted before the killings, “Professor Waffle” talks about how he was “beaten down and defeated by…life.”

-He talks about struggling to stay motivated to lose weight and work out, and working as a scaffolder at ages 17-18.
-He hinted at lacking a love life, referring to “people who are incels” — shorthand for “involuntarily celibate.”
+Davison appeared to have shown interest in “incel” — shorthand for “involuntarily celibate” — forums on social media.
 The “incel” movement justifies violence against women as revenge for men who are rejected as sexual partners.
 The online subculture has been linked to deadly attacks in California, Toronto and Florida.

-Davison said that while he wouldn’t describe himself as an “incel,” they are “people similar to me, they’ve had nothing but themselves, and then they’ve socially had it tough.”
+Davison has posted online that while he wouldn’t describe himself as an “incel,” they are “people similar to me, they’ve had nothing but themselves, and then they’ve socially had it tough.”

+In a YouTube video posted in late July, he spoke about how he was “beaten down and defeated by…life.”
+He spoke of struggling to stay motivated to lose weight and work out, and working as a scaffolder at ages 17-18.
+He talked about lacking a love life, referring to “people who are incels.”

+The account has been taken down and replaced with a notice saying it violated the site’s community guidelines.